-If you don't have a light in your closet, install a battery-operated light fixture.
-You can find products that are screwed on or stuck on.
-Some models can be turned on and off by touching the light cover, others utilize a switch or cord.
+If you don't have a light in your closet, you can always install a battery-powered light fixture.
+There are many products that can be simply screwed or stuck in place.
+Some models can be turned on and off by touching the light cover, while others utilize a switch or cord.
 Motion-activated lights are also available.

 Add a New Hard-Wired Fixture

 The best closet lighting will be provided by a fixture wired into an electrical circuit.
 This is a much easier option if there is an attic over the closet, where an electrician can easily tap into an existing circuit.
 Install a fluorescent fixture, then run a switch to outside the closet for maximum convenience.
 A switch that stays lit when the light is on will help remind you to turn off the light when the door is closed.